c0dycode/BL2ModStuff/Lootpools.md

-# 1.Find the Lootpool of the specific enemy you want to modify.
+# 1. Find the Lootpool of the specific enemy you want to modify.

 Move to the area the enemy spawns in and enter this into the console: getall AIPawnBalanceDefinition Name